cosmos/sdk-tutorials/academy/3-my-own-chain/game-fifo.md

 * When games are played, they are taken out of where they are and sent to the tail.
 * Games that have not been played for the longest time eventually rise to the head.

-When terminating expired games in `EndBlock`, you deal with the expired games that are at the head of the FIFO.
-Do not stop until the head includes an ongoing game.
+Therefore, when terminating expired games in `EndBlock`, you deal with the expired games that are at the head of the FIFO.
+You do not stop until the head includes an ongoing game.
 The cost is:

 * `O(1)` on each game creation and gameplay.
 * `O(k)` where `k` is the number of expired games on each block.